BjornKennethHolmstrom/CosmicSyncCore/docs/TECHNICAL_REFERENCE/api/api-data-models-crud.md

 ## Defining Custom Data Models

-CosmicSyncCore allows applications to define custom data models dynamically.
+CivicBase allows applications to define custom data models dynamically.
 This is done through the `/data-models` endpoint.

 ### Create a Data Model